ChristianLovetere/Electric-Vehicle/README.md

-In this ongoing project, we use dahlander motor technology via mechanical relays to alter the torque / speed of the electric vehicle.
+In this ongoing project, we use Dahlander motor technology via mechanical relays to alter the torque / speed of the electric vehicle.
 A custom PCB is used to route all the wiring connections from the Arduino MEGA to the RF Receiver, relays, battery, and motor / motor controllers.

 <p align="center">
   <img src="PCB/Images/CircuitBoard.jpg" alt="What is this">